voltavidTony/CohereSim/docs/pages/cache_sim.md

-# Simulator Operation Manual
+# CohereSim Operation Manual

 [TOC]

-The simulator is designed to explore various aspects of a cache configuration.
+CohereSim is designed to explore various aspects of a cache configuration.
 As such, there are multiple modes of operation as described below:

 ## Metrics Modes

 The two metrics modes are where a [trace file](docs/pages/templates.md) is read in and processed by one or more cache configurations.
 They are designed to generate runtime metrics enabling comparison of cache performance based on the cahce's configuration and the sequence of memory accesses ([trace file](docs/pages/templates.md)) produced by different benchmarks.

-The simulator counts the occurrence of many different events and prints them to `stdout` after the last trace is processed.
+CohereSim counts the occurrence of many different events and prints them to `stdout` after the last trace is processed.
 The output is in CSV format, allowing the user to directly import the data into their choice of spreadsheet software (or save it for later) by redirecting `stdout` to a `.csv` file.
 The output contains one column for each of the statistics defined in the `::bus_msg_e` and `::statistic_e` enums, in addition to a `miss rate` column which is computed using other statistics.
-Since the simulator processes multicore memory accesses for one or more configurations, `config` and `core` columns are included as identifyers in the output.
+Since CohereSim processes multicore memory accesses for one or more configurations, `config` and `core` columns are included as identifyers in the output.

-The simulator does not process input from `stdin` in these two modes.
+CohereSim does not process input from `stdin` in these two modes.

 ### Single